All Episodes

 When you think of infrastructure, you think of roads and tunnels and bridges, et cetera, et cetera.

-After the administration already approved $300 handouts for couples with children, now they're they're calling it all human infrastructure because you know what it is?
+Now they're calling it all human infrastructure because, you know what it is?

 Just like they won't tell you the truth about global warming.

-You know, they're out there saying, you know, Congresswoman Alexandria Cassio Cortez warning us that in 2030 the world is going to end if we don't address climate change.
+You know, they're out there saying, you know, Congresswoman Alexandria Casio-Cortez warning us that in 2030, the world is going to end if we don't address climate change.

 Well, if it's going to end in 2030 and today's July 14th, 2021, yeah, why bother?